 Once the vitamin D has done the job of making sure the calcium you consume hits your bloodstream, the vitamin K activates a protein called osteocalcin.
 This protein makes sure that the calcium that’s in your bloodstream winds up where you want it to go — in your bones and teeth.

 Bottom line: You don’t want to be deficient in vitamin K if you’re taking vitamin D. For this reason, many people take their vitamin D and K together.
+(For our article all about the benefits of vitamin K for your health, and how much you may need, click here.)

 If you’re looking for a vegan supplement that contains vitamin D3 and vitamin K2, here are a few options.
 (If you make a purchase using any of these links, the seller will also make a contribution to support FRN’s work.)